What Art Supplies to Gift for the Holidays 2020

 Stonehenge Paper: Buy it in various drawing pad sizes, or by the sheet, and tear it down to the right size.
 Stonehenge is a luscious cotton printmaker’s paper that is great for wet and dry mediums.
 It is my go-to paper for all of my artwork.
 Various prices.
 Worth the extra expense for purposeful projects.

 X-Acto Manual Pencil Sharpener: This is the only pencil sharpener I use when making my own artwork.
 The blades stay sharp and create the finest point on a pencil I’ve ever seen.
-Unlike electric pencil sharpeners, you have more control, can see the point while you are sharpening the pencil.
+Unlike electric pencil sharpeners, you have more control, and can see the point while you are sharpening the pencil.
 The best part is you can open the device to remove broken leads that get jammed in the sharpener- which is common when using soft artist pencils.
 I love you, X-Acto, for making this sharpener!
 At about $6, you can’t get a cheaper, better tool!

 Mitsubishi Hi-Uni Pencil Set: By far my favorite pencils for their fine quality and values that are not too hard or too soft in comparison to other brands.